pankajdwivedi077/bookstore-api/README.md

 ## Deployment

-The frontend of this project is deployed on [render](https://render.com/).
-You can access it at [https://notesapp-glx7.onrender.com](https://notesapp-glx7.onrender.com).
+The backend of this project is deployed on [render](https://render.com/).
+You can access it at [https://bookstore-api-t808.onrender.com](https://bookstore-api-t808.onrender.com).

 ## Authors